Supplementary Credit Cards: What They Are and How They Work

 Supplementary Credit Card Sign-Up Bonuses

-Typically there is not a sign-up bonus or welcome offer for adding a supplementary card user.
-If you want to enjoy credit card bonuses, you must apply as the primary account holder.
+Typically, on many cards, there is not a sign-up bonus or welcome offer for adding a supplementary card user.
+There may sometimes be targeted bonuses on certain cards.
+But generally speaking, if you want to enjoy credit card bonuses, you must apply as the primary account holder.

 Supplementary Credit Card Earnings and Redemption Rates